andrewdyer/react-hoc-toolkit/README.md

 ## 📄 License

-Licensed under MIT.
-Totally free for private or commercial projects.
+Licensed under the [MIT license](https://opensource.org/licenses/MIT) and is free for private or commercial projects.

 ## 🚀 Getting Started